 Managing home care agencies — expectations, quality, and turnover

 The phone call came on a Tuesday.
-The agency was calling to say that the caregiver I'd hired three weeks earlier wasn't coming back.
+The agency was calling to say that the caregiver hired three weeks earlier wasn't coming back.
 No notice, no explanation, just gone.
-My mom was confused about who would be at her house the next morning, and I felt the familiar knot tighten in my chest: the sudden realization that I'd trusted my parent's daily care to someone I barely knew, and that someone was now gone.
+Mom was confused about who would be at her house the next morning, and the familiar knot tightened in my chest: the sudden realization that I'd trusted my parent's daily care to someone I barely knew, and that someone was now gone.
 This is the thing nobody tells you about home care agencies.
 They're essential when you need them, sometimes infuriatingly imperfect, and almost always operating at the edge of their own chaos.

 Home care feels different from other services you hire because you're not just getting someone to do a job.
 You're inviting them into your parent's most intimate space.
 You're asking them to see your parent at their most vulnerable and to show up with competence and kindness.
 That's not something you can get right just by finding a lower price or calling the first agency in your list.

 If you're at the stage of thinking about hiring home care, you're probably trying to hold several impossible things at once: the desire for your parent to stay at home, your own limits on what you can provide, the growing gap between what they need and what's available, and the financial reality of what this actually costs.
-This article is written from that messy place, where nothing is perfect but you still need to do something.
+The Bureau of Labor Statistics projects that demand for home health and personal care aides will grow 22% between 2022 and 2032, far faster than the average for all occupations.
+The workforce can barely keep up as it is.

 Understanding What You're Hiring

 When you hire through an agency, you're hiring the agency's system and credentials, not just the individual caregiver.
 That means the agency is responsible for screening, background checks, basic training, and replacing workers when they leave.
 That's valuable.
 It also means you're paying for all of that infrastructure, which is why agency care costs more than hiring someone privately.
+The Genworth 2023 Cost of Care Survey puts the national median for home care at about $30 per hour through an agency.
 Some families decide private hire is the way to go to save money, but understand that you then become responsible for vetting, hiring, managing, and replacing that person yourself.
 There's no middleman to handle the administrative chaos.

 When you call an agency, ask them clearly what services they're licensed to provide.
 In most places, home care aides aren't nurses.
 They can't distribute medications, create treatment plans, or perform medical procedures.
 If your parent needs wound care or medication management, you'll need a visiting nurse service, not just an aide.
 Some of the larger agencies offer both services, but make sure you understand the difference and that you're hiring the right level of care.